WheelPower

 WheelPower is the national organisation for wheelchair sports in the United Kingdom, and aims to help people with disabilities improve their quality of life.
 Formally named the British Wheelchair Sports Foundation, it is a registered charity and is based at Stoke Mandeville Stadium in Buckinghamshire.

 The charity's royal patron is Sophie, Duchess of Edinburgh, who succeeded King Charles III in that role in 2024.
 Its other patrons include Baroness Tanni Grey-Thompson and Ade Adepitan.
+The charity is chaired by Rob Wilson.

 History

 WheelPower originally formed in as the British Paraplegic Sports Society.

 The organisation was founded by the late Professor Sir Ludwig Guttmann, who revolutionised the treatment of people with spinal cord injury at Stoke Mandeville Hospital in the late 1940s.
 Guttmann began using sport as a vital part of the rehabilitation of Second World War veterans and in 1948 he set up a competition between sports clubs and other hospitals to coincide with the London Olympic Games.

 From those early days a worldwide sports movement has developed for not only those with spinal injuries but also many other different types of disability.

 In 1952 competitors from the Netherlands took part in the competition, giving an international notion to the movement.

 In 1960, the Olympics were held in Rome, and Guttmann brought 400 wheelchair athletes to the Olympic city to compete.
 Although officially called the 9th Annual International Stoke Mandeville Games, the Paralympics were born.
 The first Winter Paralympics were held in Örnsköldsvik, Sweden in 1976.

 Since 1988, the Summer Paralympics have been held in the conjunction with the Olympic Games in the same host city and this practice was adopted in 1992 for the Winter Paralympics.

 The name Paralympics derives from the Greek "para" ("beside" or "alongside") and thus refers to a competition held in parallel with the Olympic Games.
 No relation with paralysis or paraplegia was intended.